qinmoelei/competition-examples/chalab-examples/Iris/starting_kit/README.md

 - IMPORTANT: if you switch between sample data, remove iris_model.pickle from sample_code_submission, otherwise you'll have inconsistent data and models.

 - the metric identified by metric.txt in the utilities directory is the metric used both to compute performances in README.ipynb and for the challenge.
+To use your own metric, change my_metric.py.